Deep powder, great tree riding and zero crowds

 Day 7 – Saturday ‘Departure Day’

-Start the day with breakfast at the hotel before checking out.
-After an unforgettable week riding deep Japanese powder, it’s time to say goodbye.
-Your guide will transfer you back to Morioka Station for your onward journey.
+Start your day with breakfast at the hotel, then pack up and check out.
+After a week of deep turns, onsen, and good times with the crew, it’s time to roll.
+Your guide will transfer you back to Morioka Station for your onward journey — whether it’s home or the next leg of your Japan adventure.
 Until next time.

-Temperatures stay well below freezing throughout both January and February, which means the snow stays light and dry — often riding just as well two or three days after a storm.
-While the exact weather is always unpredictable, what you can count on is a variety of terrain, reliable conditions, and the kind of snow that makes Japan famous.
+Temps stay well below freezing through both months, keeping the snow light, dry, and fast — often just as good two or three days after a storm.
+Conditions can shift, but the quality doesn’t.
 Just come ready to ride it all.

-✔ You ride at a moderate and continuous pace
+✔ You ride at a steady pace, with short rest breaks

-✔ You frequently ride off-piste (un-groomed terrain) at a resort
+✔ You’re comfortable riding off-piste (un-groomed terrain) at a resort

-✔ You maintain a continuous pace on traverses and flat sections
+✔ You can handle traverses and flat sections without needing assistance

-✔ You are confident riding in low visibility conditions (snow or fog)
+✔ You’re confident riding in low visibility (snowstorms or fog)

 Pace